Want to learn step-by-step how I built my Niche Site Empire up to a full-time income?

 - Examples of niche websites: http://survivallife.com/ and http://www.outdoorgearlab.com/ and http://hydrationanywhere.com/

 Pick a Niche Through Keyword Sampling

 One of the keys to success with your niche website is keyword research.
-I’ve written extensively about keyword research in the past.
-However, the main idea is that you will rank higher and faster in Google if you target phrases that people are search for on Google that are not extremely competitive.
+I've written extensively about keyword research in the past.
+However, the main idea is that you will rank higher and faster in Google if you target phrases that people are searching for on Google that are not extremely competitive.

 I recommend using Long Tail Pro (which I created) for all aspects of keyword research.